TheNexusAvenger/Nexus-LU-Launcher-Uchu-Docs/Client-Setup.md

 your distribution and version, like Ubuntu 20.04 or CentOS 8, instead of just "Linux".

-Once WINE is set up, download `NLUL-GUI-Linux-x64.zip` and unzip it.
+Once WINE is set up, download `Nexus-LU-Launcher-Linux-x64.zip` and unzip it.
 Optionally, move it somewhere that is not where you downloaded it.
-From the command line, open the `NLUL.GUI` (Nexus LU Launcher Graphical User Interface) file.
+From the command line, open the `Nexus-LU-Launcher` (Nexus LU Launcher Graphical User Interface) file.
 For creating a shortcut, consult a guide online since it varies for each desktop interface.